psoas

-Your psoas creates a muscular shelf that your kidneys and adrenals rest on.
+Your psoas creates a muscular shelf on each side that your kidneys and adrenals rest on.
 When you breathe properly your diaphragm moves and your psoas muscles gently massage these organs and stimulate blood circulation.

-But when the psoas muscles become tense and imbalanced, so do your kidneys and adrenal glands causing physical and emotional exhaustion, digestive distress, respiratory problems and chronic pain.
+But when the psoas muscles become tight and tense and imbalanced, so do your kidneys and adrenal glands causing physical and emotional exhaustion, digestive distress, respiratory problems and chronic pain.

 A chronically tightened psoas continually sends signals to your body that you’re in danger, and this eventually exhausts the adrenal glands.
 The psoas even becomes a factor in sexual arousal which is another reason to maintain its health.